ttulka/ddd-example-ecommerce-microservices/README.md

 Programming language is Java 11 with heavy use of Spring framework, Docker and Kubernetes.

+## Purpose of the Project

+This repository focuces mostly on cross-cutting, infrastructure and deployment concerns.

+For domain and application concepts see [the original repository](https://github.com/ttulka/ddd-example-ecommerce).

 ## !!!
 WORK IN PROGRESS !!!

 Planed work: